rdviii/ai-policy/ai-policy-2025.md

 Let's begin with the moral and ethical issues, because they affect us all as individuals and as a society, and therefore underlie all of the other roles discussed below.

 1. Excessive consumption of energy.
-1. Distortion of semiconductor market https://www.bloomberg.com/news/articles/2025-10-09/why-experts-are-warning-the-ai-boom-could-be-a-bubble
+1. Distortion of semiconductor market https://www.bloomberg.com/news/articles/2025-10-09/why-experts-are-warning-the-ai-boom-could-be-a-bubble [OpenAI may consume as much as 40% of DRAM production](https://www.tomshardware.com/pc-components/dram/openais-stargate-project-to-consume-up-to-40-percent-of-global-dram-output-inks-deal-with-samsung-and-sk-hynix-to-the-tune-of-up-to-900-000-wafers-per-month) from Samsung and SK hynix
 1. Theft of intellectual property (and loss of revenue). https://www.cbc.ca/news/business/anthropic-ai-copyright-settlement-1.7626707 https://futurism.com/artificial-intelligence/openai-danger-authors-internal-slack-messages
 1. Undocumented bias (e.g., against Black people when evaluating creditworthiness; Musk's current efforts to get Grok to reflect his own personal political bias)
 1. Are we as a society ready to put many people ([including artists](https://www.linkedin.com/posts/amandagautierillustration_ai-is-everywhere-in-general-as-many-other-activity-7399031648539021312-WkJO/), who often already have a marginal economic life) out of work?